mediascience/swf-horserace/README.md

 ## Run

-* Download the pre-built jar from GH downloads.
-This alrady has bytecode enhancements applied.
+* Download the pre-built jar from https://s3.amazonaws.com/com-msiops-artifact/demo-swf-horserace-1.0.1-jar-with-dependencies.jar it alread has bytecode enhancements applied.
 * Put the jar in the same directory as the scripts.
 * Create the "Demo" SWF domain through your AWS console
 * Obtain credentials to operate in the "Demo" SWF domain and add them to the